aidartheklutz/minimal-imageworks/README.md

 - `/split` – Divides an image into equal parts vertically or horizontally.
 - `/qr` – Generates a QR code from text or a link.
 Supports standard black/white or custom fill/background colors via HEX codes.
+- `/describe` – Sends the photo to a vision model and returns a short Russian caption of what is in the image (5 uses per user every 12 hours).

 **Size & position**